ReuelO/emp-auth/README.md

 # EMP Auth

-Login system built using Express, MySQL and PassportJS
+Authentication system built using Express, MySQL and PassportJS

 ## How to